travis-perl/helpers/README.md

 -----------
 While Travis-CI provides simple testing with perl or other languages, it has several limitations to address.
 It only has a limited number of perl versions available, and only uses the default build options.

-There are also various other commonly used functions, like reporting code coverage.
-These helpers are intended to be an easily reusable set of functions for testing any CPAN style distribution.
+These helpers will build perl versions for you if they aren't available.
+Additional helpers will build a dist package using a newer perl than the tests are run with, or aid with installing dependencies or reporting code coverage.

+The helpers are meant to be usable indivitually, so you can pick only the ones needed for your use case.

 Environment Variables
 ---------------------